 For those willing to maximize their cenote Ik Kil day trip they can lounge in one of the many hammocks or sun beds.
 Of course you are also able to buy a drink.
 Hanging around till the end of the day and then enjoying the cenote when everyone is gone is a great idea.
 Perfect for those on a Yucatan road trip that have their own car.

-24. Ik Kil restaurant
+24. Ik Kil restaurant - El Jardin

 There are two restaurants and a couple little shops that sell ice cream and drinks.
 The snack bar is a great place to have a drink after you went swimming in the cenote.
-A guacamola only costs 55 Pesos ($2,5), it was a big portion and delicious, a beer is a little expensive with 65 Pesos ($3) per bottle.
+A guacamole only costs 55 Pesos ($2,5), it was a big portion and delicious, a beer is a little expensive with 65 Pesos ($3) per bottle.
 A cheese burger or a club sandwich is 70 Pesos ($3,5).

 There also is a buffet restaurant and for a set price of 180 Pesos ($9) you can eat as much as you want.

 On the other side of the road there is Hotel Doralba Inn Chichen with a swimming pool.
 It is along the highway and pretty affordable for about $40 per room per night.
 Breakfast is included in this 3 star hotel, rooms are pretty ok.
 Review score is 7.8 from more than 1,000 reviews.
 This hotel does NOT gain you access to the cenote outside opening hours!

 I hope all these tips for visiting Ik Kil cenote were helpful.
 Im sure once you get there and admired the beauty of this natural world wonder you agree that this is one if the most beautiful cenotes in Yucatan.
 Click on the following link to find the best cenotes near Valladolid Mexico.
 Or head to my Mexico Page for more than 20 blogs about traveling in Yucatan Peninsula.